 Worries about e-commerce or small business funding, however, is pretty low on this list, and there’s a good reason.
 Across the board, statistics related to the e-commerce industry are increasingly attractive, from the increased numbers of shoppers on mobile and desktop devices to improving technologies such as digital assistants and artificial intelligence.
-As a result, the e-commerce industry is experiencing a healthy level of growth, more millennials are interested in funding and growth, and financing companies are responding and are more open to e-commerce funding.
+As a result, the e-commerce industry is experiencing a healthy level of growth, more millennials are interested in funding and growth, and financing companies are responding and are more open to providing venture capital for e-commerce funding.

 Facing a new business opportunity?
 Need to take care of some immediate needs of your business?
 Things are looking dim and there’s a cash-flow shortfall?
 If you answered “yes” to any of these questions, then short-term funding may be a suitable option for you.
 Short-term funding is based on your projected sales or outstanding invoices.
-Also, collateral and perfect credit are usually not required, and nearly every industry can acquire short-term financing.
+Also, collateral and a perfect credit score are usually not required, and nearly every industry can acquire short-term financing.

 Invoice funding is another popular method for fixing cash-flow issues and getting some much-needed funds for any project you have.
 For this method, you’re essentially turning unpaid, outstanding invoices into ready cash.
 The underwriting process for invoice funding is typically based on your customer and not your business.
 This includes customers you will rebill if your business is a monthly billing or recurring model.

 Merchant Account Funding